2017 Fishtrap Fellowship Program

 Fishtrap Fellowships support emerging writers whose work shows promise of excellence.
 Applicants can be of any age, but must be in the early stages of their careers as writers and will not have had the support needed to achieve major recognition for their work.
-We define “emerging writer” as someone who has not yet published a book, and who is also not currently under contract to a publisher for a book.
+We define “emerging writer” as someone who has not yet published a book by a literary publisher, and who is also not currently under contract to a publisher for a book.
 Eligible applicants may have been published in magazines, and in print or online literary journals, but this is not a requirement.

 Selection is based primarily on a writing submission in the genre of poetry, fiction, or nonfiction.
 In keeping with Fishtrap’s mission, “To promote good writing and clear thinking in and about the West,” applicants should live in the West or write about the West.
 Your cover letter and résumé will help us make that determination.

 Applications are screened for completeness and eligibility, and then are reviewed by preliminary judges comprised of former Fishtrap Fellows who select 3-5 finalists from each genre.
 Finalists are then forwarded to the final judge who selects the 2017 Fishtrap Fellows.

 Notifications for the 2017 Fellowship awards will arrive by January 30, 2017.